eekcoopuw/jobmon/docsource/azure.rst

 and should not have underscores or hyphens, and be sure to upgrade the version of kubernetes).

-**INSERT: recommend to do this using az cli on your local computer.
+We recommend you run all your az commands using az cli on your local computer, rather than the Azure command line on the Azure portal.

 Tutorial Steps
 ~~~~~~~~~~~~~~